Is it time for a new PR agency?

 There is certainly some synergy with #2 here where PR agencies can get this really wrong sometimes.
 Sending in the senior team just to get the business over the line and then passing the buck to the junior team is a complete no-no. It leaves businesses feeling deflated and unimportant.

 We don’t have a B team.
-We have Account Directors, seasoned PR and comms experts, who deliver the campaigns and content with a small hard-working admin team supporting them.
+We have Account Directors and seasoned PR and comms experts, who deliver the campaigns and content with a small hard-working admin team supporting them.

 They don’t practice what they preach